 The Jurassic Coast, Dorset and South Devon Coast

 Along this 95 miles of world heritage coast, the exposed cliffs are known for opportunities to hunt for fossils.
 Although a long stretch of coast, it is good to concentrate on the small stretch between Lyme Regis and Charmouth.
-There are often rock falls at Church Cliffs, and you have a good chance of finding large ammonites along the foreshore.
+There is often rock falls at Church Cliffs, and you have a good chance of finding large ammonites along the foreshore.
 East from Charmouth, the softer, low cliffs are great for kids, where the earth can be pulled apart by hand, or tapped with a chisel, to reveal ammonites.

 Llantwit Major is not far from Cardiff in Wales, has corals, giant shells (brachiopods and gastropods) and bones.
 Head eastwards to find fossils in the boulders and slabs that have been washed toward the sea.